 Don’t forget about the kids!
 This frozen Holiday Fruit Smoothie has cranberries, apple, pear and apple pie spice, making it a healthy holiday treat.

 Find the right flavors

 Evoke happy memories of holidays past with flavors like pumpkin spice, peppermint and cinnamon.
 These essences are easy to work into pastries, pies and cookies.
 They also make the house smell delicious and inviting Pumpkin Brownies or Chocolate Peppermint Bark are all-weather crowd pleasers.
-And this smooth, creamy Eggnog Cheesecake combines two favorite Christmas treats into one.
+And this smooth, creamy Eggnog Cheesecake combines two favorite holiday treats into one.